Founder and CEO

 Beginning in 2015, what set NHC apart from many similar organisations was Donna’s lived experience with overcoming hardship and disadvantage through homelessness.

 Donna is the mother of five sons, and derives her inspiration from her youngest, who lives with autism.

 Donna’s cultural background as a member of the Ngajtumay and Mirning people connects her to the systematic issues encountered by Indigenous Australians, who are sadly over represented in homelessness statistics.

-She has had extensive experience assisting people with complex and multi-faceted barriers to employment.
+She has had 20 years of extensive experience assisting people with complex and multi-faceted barriers to employment.

 Through her work with the Australian federal government, she coordinated programs which assisted long-term unemployed people to successfully re-enter the workforce.

 Despite all of this, Donna still provides her time on a volunteer basis; directing all funding into the charities, which are all completely donations run.

 Glenn has been an integral part of the NHC since its inception in 2015.